AetelFinch/Parallelism/lab_6_cuda_NN/README.md

 Write a CUDA program implementing a simple neural network

-Implement recalculation of values from layer to layer via calls from cuBLAS, cuDNN libraries
+Implement recalculation of values from layer to layer via calls from cuBLAS libraries

 ## compilation